 Responsibility.org supports the efforts of law enforcement and prosecutors to effectively identify and prosecute suspected DUI offenders.
+To discourage drunk drivers from refusing to submit to a chemical test (and therefore, avoid prosecution), Responsibility.org supports criminalizing breath test refusal.
+To create deterrence, the penalties for test refusal should be more punitive than those for a DUI conviction.
 All 50 states and Washington, D.C. have an "implied consent" law which provides that a driver that has obtained a license and/or is driving on local roads has consented to a chemical test (breath, blood, urine or saliva) should they be arrested for impaired driving.
 Responsibility.org also believes jurisdictions should be able, upon probable cause, to obtain search warrants for blood samples from suspected impaired drivers who refuse chemical tests.
 Responsibility.org supports state programs that allow individuals who refuse a BAC test to obtain limited driving privileges upon the installation of an ignition interlock.